top of page

 From the time of the Buddha, dedicated periods of intensified practice were built into the yearly cycle.
 In the ancient days, these coincided with the rainy season, when roads were impassible and the monastics were stuck together for several months anyway.
 Later, in Zen circles, this was reformatted as two 90–day periods a year known as ango, or peaceful abiding, when time on the mat was increased and other practices that helped cultivate and hone insight were taken on.

-What might one do during such an ango period?
+To that end, we schedule two ango periods, six weeks each, one in the spring and one in the fall.What might one do during such an ango period?
 Here are some suggestions:

 • If you'd like to deepen your understanding of the Dharma you could commit to reading a key text (or two) from the tradition and arranging to discuss it/them with the teacher outside of dokusan.

 Whatever your commitment, make it known to the teacher before ango begins using this form.
-Don't bite off more than you can reasonably chew, but don't be bashful about gently pushing some limits, either.
+Don't bite off more than you can reasonably chew, but don't be shy about gently pushing some limits, either.
 Above all, be honest about both your intentions and your practice.
-If you find your commitment flagging, consciously resolve to do what you need to get back on track or inform the teacher that you are tapping out.
+If you find your commitment flagging, either consciously resolve to do what you need to get back on track or else inform the teacher that you are tapping out.

 Upcoming ango periods will be indicated on the home page and on the CZC calendar as they approach.